waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_3.md

   validates_confirmation_of :password
 ```

 The reason we need the reader for :password and :password_confirmation is that datamapper should have access to both values to make sure they are the same.
+Note that :password_confirmation is deliberately named differently to :password_digest, ensuring that we are not overwriting the DataMapper methods.

 The reason we need the writer for :password_confirmation is that we're now passing the password confirmation to the model in the controller.